2.1. Overview

 2) There are three required fields to specify a unique material:

-Density in grams per cubic centimeter
+a Name b Density in grams per cubic centimeter c Atomic constituents

 For the atomic constituents entry: Each line should have an element or compound followed by a space and then the fraction by weight.
 Weight fractions that do not equal unity will be normalized.
 Only elements 1 through 98 are available.
 Chemical formulas for compounds should be entered in standard chemical notation, with appropriate upper and lower case.
 However, because of hardware limitations, subscripts must be written on the line (i.e., calcium tungstate must be entered as CaWO4).
 Parentheses, spaces and dots may not be used (i.e., calcium phosphate must be entered as Ca3P2O8 and not as Ca3(PO4)2).
 Substances consisting of molecules with only a single species of atoms can be designated as either elements or compounds.
 For example, molecular nitrogen could be treated as an element with symbol N, or as a compound with formula N2.